-This Norvergence LLC blog post depends on the recent tie-up of Google with Ellen MacArthur Foundation.
+This Norvergence Foundation INC blog post depends on the recent tie-up of Google with Ellen MacArthur Foundation.

 To eliminate plastic waste and pollution through its latest technology, Google has joined the Ellen MacArthur Foundation’s New Plastics Economy initiative.

 The mission is to accelerate the transition to a circular economy that has three major goals: